-- The 2.5 bus journey from Hanoi to Halong bay was scenic
+- The 2.5 bus journey from Hanoi to Halong Bay was scenic.

-- Halong Bay is a unique place
+- Halong Bay is a unique place.

-- The cute monkeys were awesome
+- The cute monkeys were awesome.

 The Crap Stuff

-We took a small boat to the dock, then a larger boat left once it was full of people, animal in cages and mopeds!
+We took a small boat to the dock, then a larger boat left once it was full of people, animals in cages, and mopeds!